sandybansalhere/javascript/closure/README.md

 🔗 Now `generatedFunc` now holds the reference to the `multiplyBy2` function

-‼️ IMPORTANT: Even though `createFunction` has finished execution, the returned `multiplyBy2` still has access to its original scope.
+‼️ IMPORTANT: Even though `createFunction` has finished execution, the returned `multiplyBy2` still has access to its original scope via `[[scope]]`.
 This is where closure happens.

 ↪️ Now control goes back to Global Execution Context